How to Store Your Mobility Scooter Securely - Surewise

 This quick step-by-step guide was designed to make sure you’re correctly storing your mobility scooter both for shorter and longer durations so that it always stays in good condition until you next need it.

-1. Store It In A Dry, Secure Place
+1. Store It in a Dry, Secure Place

 First, you will want to store your scooter in a dry, safe, and secure place.
 This could be a mobility scooter storage shelter, a shed, or a storage unit – ideally with a mains electricity socket so you can charge it.
 The shelter should also be lockable to keep your scooter safe from theft – this is especially important if you will be storing it away from your home, such as in a unit in the garden.